Lower bound of Ricci flow's existence time: Introduction

 Furthermore for any $r> \frac{r_0}{2}$, there is a $B= B(n, \nu_0, r_0, r)> 0$, such that on $[0, T]$,

 } \end{theorem}

-\begin{remark} {Note that $(M^n, g)\times \mathbb{R}$ has nonnegative isotropic curvature is implied by nonnegative complex sectional curvature when $n\geq 4$ and is equivalent to $Rc\geq 0$ when $n= 3$.
+\begin{remark} {Note that $(M^n, g)\times \mathbb{R}$ has nonnegative isotropic curvature is implied by nonnegative complex sectional curvature when $n\geq 4$.
 Theorem \ref{thm 1.2} has stronger assumptions on curvature than Theorem \ref{thm 1.1}.
-The stronger assumptions about initial curvature is to guarantee getting (\ref{1.2.1}), which is very important for our application to short-time existence of Ricci flow on noncompact manifolds (see the proof of Corollary \ref{cor 4.2}).
+The stronger assumptions about initial curvature is to guarantee getting (\ref{1.2.1}), which is very important for our application to short-time existence of Ricci flow on noncompact manifolds (see the proof of Corollary \ref{cor 4.2}). } \end{remark}